10 Best Faucet Water Filters of 2023 – Reviews & Top Picks

 While most of the filters we tested had lifespans of just two or three months, the Engdenton takes it further with a filter lifespan of six months or about 320 gallons.
 We prefer the lower maintenance of longer-lasting filter cartridges, so this earned some points in our book.
 However, the replacement filters aren’t as easy to find as some of the more well-known brands and they’re also a bit more expensive.

 5. Home Master HM Mini Faucet Filter

-If you need to retain full function of your sink, the Home Master HM Mini Faucet Filter sits on the counter and attaches to your faucet with two small hoses that won’t impede its normal movement.
+If you need to retain full function of your sink and have a water filter for the sink faucet, the Home Master HM Mini Faucet Filter sits on the counter and attaches to your faucet with two small hoses that won’t impede its normal movement.
 While this is great for proper sink function, it’s not the most attractive look.
 It makes the sink area look kind of messy.

 This filter features a 1-micron carbon block that can remove all sorts of impurities, including chemicals, pesticides, herbicides, VOCs, and more.
 Even better, it’s got a long filter life of 1,500 gallons, so you’ll only have to replace the cartridge once per year.